 - It is the benefit a consumer derives from consuming one more unit of a good or service.

-- To calculate, divide the change in total utility by the change in total units consumed.
+- To calculate, divide the total utility change by the total units consumed.

 - One can classify it into three types: positive, negative, and neutral.
 Positive utility means increasing utility with each added unit, while negative means vice versa.
 Neutral is when the extra quantity does not affect its utility.